DawidRoszman/DawidRoszman/README.md

 # Introduction

-Hi, my name is Dawid and I have been interested in programming for a few years now.
+Hi, my name is Dawid and programming has been my passion for a few years now.
 This is my new account if you want to see my older projects visit https://www.github.com/Shoter99.

 🌐 Visit my portfolio website here: https://www.dawidroszman.eu